 What is a Tracking Pixel?

-Naturally, this raised some concern among readers; people started to wonder what other information tracking pixels could reveal?
+People started to wonder what other information tracking pixels could reveal?
 As result, readers are now able to block tracking pixels by using an email client that does it automatically or by installing a browser plugin.

 UTM means Urchin Tracking Module which is the format Google uses to tracks unique URLs in Google Analytics.
 In order to track your URLs, you need to use UTM tags which are added at the end of a URL.